 - To utilise slopes and difficult contours – you may want to have your very own vegetable or flower garden but your property’s natural contours won’t allow you to do so.
 A retaining wall is the only solution for this as it allows you to change the contour and the slope to accommodate your dream garden.

 - To boost the property’s aesthetic appeal – properties with well-designed and durably installed retaining walls are truly attractive to homebuyers.
-If you plan to sell your property in the future, investing in these retaining walls is surely worth it.

 - To reduce yard maintenance – with retaining walls, you don’t have to worry about cleaning up soil falling off from higher grounds, which can sometimes be an eyesore.
 Garden beds retailing walls also make the surrounding look neat and clean.

 There are many types of retaining walls that will make your garden and outdoor area looking pretty and neat, but there are just too many options out there that make choosing very challenging.
 Here are the most common choices for retaining walls of home and business owners in Australia:

 Gravity Retaining Walls

 ✓ A cost-effective option for a required retaining wall height of 3 meters.
 It is designed to slightly lean backward and use its weight to hold back the soil.

 ✓ Often built with thicker base and with different heights, however, taller retaining walls may require extra support using a concrete footer or a trench.

 ✓ For smaller retaining walls, timber is often used as material.
 For taller walls, however, stronger and more durable materials like stone, brick, or concrete are better options.